Davyhulme: Parks

 Davyhulme Millennium Nature Reserve is a green area set along the Manchester Ship Canal, formerly part of the waterworks site.
 It is popular with dog-walkers, and children on bicycles.
 The area is owned by United Utilities.

 Davyhulme Park is a green flag awarded park in the area.
 It contains two large wildlife ponds, two bowling greens, tennis courts, children's playgrounds and a rose garden.

 Trafford General Hospital

-Trafford General Hospital opened in 1929 and was originally called Davyhulme Park Hospital.
+Trafford General Hospital opened to patients in 1928 and was originally called Davyhulme Park Hospital.
 It became the first NHS hospital in 1948.

+A blue plaque commemorating the birth of the NHS on 5th July 1948 can be found on display at the hospital entrance.
+It was unveiled in 2018 by Andy Burnham, the Mayor of Greater Manchester, to mark 70 years of the NHS.

 Politics

 Davyhulme is divided into the electoral wards of Davyhulme East and Davyhulme West.
 Part of Urmston is in Davyhulme East and some of neighbouring Flixton in Davyhulme West.
 The area generally elects Conservative Councillors.
 However at the 2018 Local elections, 2 Labour Councillors were elected by the two wards.

 It is in the parliamentary constituency of Stretford and Urmston, but until the 1997 general election it gave its name to the Davyhulme constituency.
 Winston Churchill's grandson, also called Winston Churchill, was the Conservative MP for more than 25 years, but since 1997 Labour Party MPs have been elected.

+On 31 December 1894 Davyhulme became a civil parish, being formed from part of Barton upon Irwell, on 1 April 1974 the parish was abolished.
+In 1951 the parish had a population of 12,223.